Billy Bob Thornton: 1996–2004: Sling Blade and acclaim

 Thornton played a malicious mall Santa in 2003's Bad Santa, a black comedy on the set of which he has admitted to getting drunk, and in the same year, portrayed an oil millionaire in the comedy film Intolerable Cruelty, and a womanizing President of the United States in the British romantic comedy film Love Actually.
 He stated that, following the success of Bad Santa, audiences "like to watch him play that kind of guy" and that "casting directors call him up when they need an asshole".
 He referred to this when he said that "it's kinda that simple... you know how narrow the imagination in this business can be".
-In 2004, Thornton starred as David Crockett in The Alamo, and played Coach Gary Gaines in the football drama film Friday Night Lights.
+In 2004, Thornton starred as Davey Crockett in The Alamo, and played Coach Gary Gaines in the football drama film Friday Night Lights.
 Also that year, he received a star on the Hollywood Walk of Fame on October 7.

 2005–2013: Career fluctuations

 He played a baseball coach in the 2005 sports comedy Bad News Bears, a remake of the 1976 film of the same name.
 He appeared in the 2006 comic film School for Scoundrels.
-In the film, he plays a self-help doctor, a role which was written specifically for him.
+In the latter film, he plays a self-help doctor, a role which was written specifically for him.
 Other films include the 2007 drama The Astronaut Farmer and the comedy Mr. Woodcock, in which he played a sadistic gym teacher.
 In September 2008, he starred in the action film Eagle Eye.
 He has also expressed an interest in directing another film, possibly a period piece about cave explorer Floyd Collins, based on the book Trapped!: The Story of Floyd Collins.
 In 2011, Thornton voiced Jack in the animated comedy film Puss in Boots.

-Since 2014: Fargo and Goliath
+Since 2014: Fargo, Goliath and Landman

 In 2014, he starred as sociopathic hitman Lorne Malvo in the FX miniseries Fargo, inspired by the 1996 film of the same name, for which he won a Golden Globe for Best Actor in a Mini-Series.
 Thornton made a guest appearance on The Big Bang Theory in 2014, where he played a middle-aged urologist who gets excited about every woman who touches him.
 That same year, he played a prosecutor in the legal drama The Judge.
 In 2015, Thornton appeared in Entourage, the film adaptation of the television series.

 Goliath, a television series by Amazon Studios, featured Thornton as a formerly brilliant and personable lawyer, who is now washed up and alcoholic.
 It premiered on October 13, 2016, on Amazon Prime Video.
 Goliath was renewed for two additional seasons, with the final season released on September 24, 2021.
 Also in 2016, he reprised his role as a bad mall Santa in Bad Santa 2.

 In 2017, Thornton starred in the music video "Stand Down" by Kario Salem (musically known as K.O.).
 It received the Best Music Video award from the Toronto Shorts International Film Festival.

 Since 2024, Thornton has starred in Landman as Tommy Norris, a landman at an oil company.